Click here for the June report. These reports are provided by our Chapter Lobbyist, typically once per month contingent on activity in Harrisburg.

 SB 836 (Regan, R-Cumberland): Amends the Sudden Cardiac Prevention Act to require 1) information be provided to student athletes regarding electrocardiogram testing and 2) they be notified of the option to request the administration of an electrocardiogram in addition to the standard physical examination.

 STATUS: Milliron Goodman helped address PaACC’s concerns about who would perform the tests, who would be responsible for costs, and the source of the information on EKGs.

-On April 29th, the bill was reported out of committee with a unanimous vote.
+On April 29, the bill was reported out of the House Education Committee with a unanimous vote.
 The bill will have to be voted on by the full House and then sent back to the Senate for a concurrence vote before heading to the Governor’s desk.

 HB 1194 (Mentzer, R-Lancaster): Amends the Insurance Company Law by addressing prior authorization and step therapy to help physicians and other healthcare providers deliver better and more appropriate care to their patients.

 STATUS: The bill was introduced and referred to the House Insurance Committee in November 2019.
 PaACC has been participating in the coalition calls and grassroots efforts.
 Senator Kristin Phillips-Hill also introduced a companion bill (SB 920) in December.
 It is waiting for a vote in the Senate Banking & Insurance Committee.

 SB 857 (Vogel, R-Beaver): Amends Title 40 (Insurance) by authorizing providers to use telemedicine and requires insurers to provide coverage and reimbursement.
 This telemedicine parity law would require private payers to reimburse telemedicine services in the same way as in-person services.